alaincaltieri/habit-tracker-templates/_posts/2020-07-06-habit-tracker-on-sheets-or-excel.md

 **[Zapier's Simple Habit Tracker](https://docs.google.com/spreadsheets/d/1zQTBMYsYyZ4KJ9LNTMv4TMq7n47huSCbbADhnrdylqE/copy)**: The simplest habit tracker template you may find: just checkboxes and a few formulas, nothing fancy but ideal to get you started.

 **[HelloMetrics.co's Habit tracker](https://docs.google.com/spreadsheets/d/159d51hobjCuVFeF5cg9twy4INtrJ40s-vwPBwHLMFyo/edit#gid=0)**: Another very simple and basic habit tracker to get you started, with support for daily, weekly and monthly habits too.

+There's many more templates, some ara reach of features and can be purchased online [like this one](https://www.etsy.com/listing/1137566780/2024-habit-tracker-spreadsheet-google).
+Considering the very affordable cost of a good habit tracking app we'd recommend this option only to real spreadsheet aficionados.

 By utilizing these templates, you can make habit tracking a seamless part of your routine.
 Whether you're a beginner or an experienced tracker, there's a template to suit your style and help you stay committed to your personal development journey.